 Take advantage of a FREE VA Claim Discovery Call with an experienced Team Member.
 Learn what you’ve been missing so you can FINALLY get the disability rating and compensation you’ve earned for your service.

-Veterans with a 100% VA or TDIU rating are eligible for all dental care through the VA free of cost.
+Veterans with a 100% VA or TDIU rating are eligible for all VA dental care free of cost.
 Temporary ratings of 100% are excluded (for example, if you are temporarily hospitalized).

 2. You Have a Service-Connected VA Rating of 10% or Higher for a Dental Condition